 In this post we are going to look at what features you should consider before you buy one.
 After that we will look at some of the current top rated models you will find.
-If you already have an idea of what you want, you can head onto the recommended models section.
+If you already have an idea of what you want, you can head onto the recommended models section below.

-There are a couple of features you will need to think about before you buy one.
-The main decision you will need to take is how you want the trimmer to be powered.
-There are three main options here including gas powered, electric or battery powered (also called cordless models).
-Gas powered is the most popular choice for most folks, and many of the models available on the market are gas models.
-The reasons for this are fairly obvious, as they are offer good performance while not being hindered by short power cords!
 They do have a number of smaller drawbacks though such as vibration, and of course not working if you running out of gas!
-They do tend to cost a bit more than the other models, but they are known for lasting much longer.
+They do tend to cost a bit more than the other long reach hedge trimmer models, but they are known for lasting much longer.
 However for most people these drawbacks are not enough to make them get a electric or battery powered model.

 Next up we have electric models.
 These models tend not to be as powerful as the gas models, although they are often a bit quieter.
 The most obvious disadvantage to these is you are limited to the length of your power cord.
 You may need to invest in a few long power cords to reach your hedge area, so if you don’t mind the hassle of this, you could save a bit of money by buying one one of these models.